 You could dine in a different spot every night in this area for years and never run out of new places to try.
 Japanese, hot pot, BBQ, and Korean are especially common, but you can find anything and everything there.

-If a more laid-back, seaside vibe is your thing, then catch the red MRT line to the northernmost stop, Danshui (pronounced Tamsui in the Taiwanese language).
+If a more laid-back, seaside vibe is your thing, then catch the red MRT line to the northernmost stop, Tamsui (the Taiwanese language pronunciation of Danshui).
 This district of New Taipei City lies at the point where the Danshui river meets the sea.

 Entrance to the Tamsui Historical Museum, which includes Fort San Domigo and the British Residence, is included on the Taipei Unlimited Fun Pass.

-Danshui is also the gateway to the beaches of the north coast.
-Form outside the MRT station, you can catch buses to great beaches such as Qianshui Wan (淺水灣) and Baisha Wan (白沙灣).
+Tamsui is also the gateway to the beaches of the north coast.
+Form outside the MRT station, you can catch buses to great beaches such as Qianshuiwan (淺水灣) and Baishawan (白沙灣).
 Learn more in my guide to the best beaches around Taipei.

 Visiting foodies put Addiction Aquatic Development (上引水產), a seafood market converted into upscale grocery and seafood paradise, near the top of their list of things to do in Taipei, and for good reason.

 The large complex includes standing sushi and seafood bars, a hot pot restaurant, outdoor seafood barbecue, and affordable takeaway sushi sets.
 You seafood journey begins in the entrance room filled with water tanks containing enormous king crabs.